 “The representations have a hieratic depth, they are full of religious force, and thus they can clearly be classified as Sacred Art.
 Works such as Altamira or Niaux are more than just works of art and must be considered and appreciated in terms of philosophy and deep problems of humanity.” (source)Miguel Garcia Guinea, professor at Santander University Some sacred art, no doubt.
 Even shamanism.

 They invoked the group soul of the horse, they made a pact with her, and the horse became our ally, a pet.
-In exchange, the man gives him love, respect and protection.
+In exchange, the man gives it love, respect and protection.

 “An egregore is, in esoterism, a concept referring to a “group spirit”, an autonomous psychic entity or a force produced and influenced by the emotions and desires of many individuals united in a common goal.
 This living force would function then as an autonomous entity.
 The term originated in the Hermetic tradition before being taken up again by the Surrealists, who gave it a real subversive potential.” (source)Wikipedia The egregore they are talking about here refers to the group-soul of the animals.